-I served these at a little backyard cocktail party (well, we were really drinking wine, but a wino party doesn’t sound quite as lovely as cocktail party) and they were gone, binga, banga, boom!
+I served these at a little backyard cocktail party (well, we were really drinking wine, but a wino party doesn't sound quite as lovely as a cocktail party) and they were gone, Binga, Banga, Boom!
 And they paired nicely with the crisp Sauvignon Blanc I was serving.

-Spread a thin layer of the jam on each crostini, add a dollop of the ricotta; give it a little twist of fresh ground pepper, then add the tomato half.
+- Spread a thin layer of the tomato jam; give it a little twist of fresh ground pepper, then add the tomato half.
 Put a few grains of the salt on top and then just a drop of the balsamic, if using.
 Serve at room temperature.
 (Make close to serving so they don’t get soggy).

 - To cook the Crostini: Slice the baguette on the bias to give it maximum spread room; then put them into a 325° oven for about 10 – 15 minutes, turning them once, until they are crisp and just beginning to brown.
 You don’t want the bread to be too dark – but you do want it crisp.